hpcgarage/intrepyddguide/language.md

 Intrepydd v0.2 requires that _each Intrepydd function parameter and return value be declared with one of the following data types:_
 1. _Primitive types:_ int32, int64, float32, float64.
+These are
-These are fixed-precision numeric types.
+   fixed-precision numeric types.
 Intrepydd v0.2 does not support Python’s multi-precision integers.
+Primitive types can be passed to an Intrepydd function from a Python program, and also returned to a Python program from an Intrepydd function.
-2. _Dense arrays of primitive types_, which correspond to NumPy
-  arrays:  A NumPy array can be allocated in the Python main program and passed to an Intrepydd function without copying array data; it can also be allocated in Intrepydd code and returned to the Python main program without copying array data.
+2. _Dense arrays of primitive types_, which correspond to [NumPy arrays](https://www.numpy.org/devdocs/user/basics.creation.html).
+A NumPy array can be allocated in the Python main program and passed to an Intrepydd function without copying array data.
+It can also be allocated in Intrepydd code and returned to the Python main program without copying array data.
 3. _Lists of primitive types:_  While lists in Intrepydd v0.2 bear
      some similarity to Python lists, there are many important differences.
 Intrepydd v0.2 lists are homogeneous, i.e., all elements must have same primitive data type.

-Cases 1. and 2. above NumPy represent Intrepydd data types that can be used in function parameters and return values within an Intrepydd file and also across the Python main program.
-Case 3 represents local Intrepydd lists which can only be allocated and used in Intrepydd code, and cannot interoperate with Python lists.
-(Note that Intrepydd v0.2 does not support dictionaries.)
+Also, local Intrepydd lists which can only be allocated and used in Intrepydd code, and cannot interoperate (as paratmenters or return values) with Python lists

-Variable data types are inferred automatically from parameters and return values, but in some cases explicit type declarations may be needed on assignment statements by using Python's PEP 484 type annotation with the “# type: …” syntax.
+The tehee Intrepydd data types above are inferred automatically for local variables and expressions, baseds on the type declarations provided for parameters and return values   In some cases, explicit type declarations may be needed for assignment statements by using Python's PEP 484 type annotation with the “# type: …” syntax.
 Support for other type annotations, e.g., PEP 526, is deferred to future versions of Intrepydd

-There is a fourth case of data types used in Intrepydd to enable support for sparse matrix computations via wrappers for _scipy.sparse_ library calls:
+There is a fourth case of data types that can be  used in Intrepydd code to enable support for sparse matrix computations via wrappers for _scipy.sparse_ library calls:
 4. Sparse arrays of primitive types, which correspond to arrays.
-However, these sparse arrays cannot currently be passed to, or from, Intrepydd code or to Python code
+However, like Intrepydd lists, these sparse arrays cannot currently be passed to, or from, Intrepydd code or to Python code